 Diabetes is at an all-time high in the U.S. The CDC's Division of Diabetes Translation states that 1 percent of the population, which is about a half of a million people, had diagnosed diabetes in 1958.

 In 2015, around 9.4 percent of the population in the U.S. had diabetes, including 30.2 million adults aged 18 years and over.
-Nearly a quarter of these people do not know they have it.
+Nearly a quarter of those with the condition do not know they have it.

 The risk of developing diabetes increases with age.

-The CDC report that 4.0 percent of people age 18-44 years are living with diabetes, 17 percent of those aged 45 to 64 years, and 25.2 percent of those aged over 65 years old.
+The CDC report that 4.0 percent of people aged 18 to 44 years are living with diabetes, 17 percent of those aged 45 to 64 years, and 25.2 percent of those aged over 65 years.

 Type 2 diabetes is thought to result from a combination of genetic and lifestyle factors.

-The exact cause is unknown, but risk factors appear to include:
+Scientists do not know the exact cause, but risk factors appear to include: